Olivier Salad – Russian Potato Salad

 Ingredients

-- 3 medium potatoes about 3 cups, cooked with skins on, peeled, then diced
+• 3 medium potatoes about 3 cups, cooked with skins on, peeled, then diced

-- 3 medium carrot about 1.5 cups, cooked with skins on, peeled, then diced
+• 3 medium carrot about 1.5 cups, cooked with skins on, peeled, then diced

-- 8 eggs cooked, peeled, diced to ¼” cubes
+• 8 eggs cooked, peeled, diced to ¼” cubes

-- 3 cup smoked salami type sausage diced to ¼” cubes
+• 3 cup smoked salami-type sausage diced to ¼” cubes

-- ¼ cup chopped parsley (optional)
+• ¼ cup chopped fresh parsley (optional)

-- ¼ cup chopped dill
+• ¼ cup chopped fresh dill

-- 2 Tbsp oil
+• 2 Tbsp oil

-- 2 cups mayonnaise
+• 2 cups mayonnaise (or to taste)

-- 1 tsp salt
+• 1 tsp salt

-- 2 tsp black ground pepper
+• 2 tsp black ground pepper

 Instructions

-Cook eggs in a pot covered with water for 5 minutes after the water comes to a boil.
-Drain the water, cover with cold water and allow to cool completely, then peel the eggs.
+2. Boil the eggs in a pot covered with water for 5 minutes.
+Drain the water, cover with cold water and allow to cool completely.
+Peel the eggs.
 Set aside.

-Combine all the ingredients in a bowl with 2 cups mayo, 1 tsp salt & 2 tsp pepper, and mix until everything is evenly coated.
+Add2 cups mayo, 1 tsp salt & 2 tsp pepper, and mix until everything is evenly coated.
 Taste and adjust the amount of mayo first and then the seasoning.

 Recipe Notes